 He was rushed to surgery where Dr. Eckardt was able to remove the clot and restore blood flow to his brain.

-“From my understanding, the longer you wait the longer blood is not going to these vital places and you will suffer physical damage and more,” says Keshena.
+“From my understanding, the longer you wait the longer blood is not going to these vital places and you will suffer physical damage and more,” Keshena says.

 Thanks to the quick action of everybody involved, including Dr. Eckardt and his care team, Keshena has no lasting effects from his stroke.

-Keshena stayed in the hospital for approximately five days post-surgery but regained the feeling and use of his limbs almost immediately.
-He currently lives independently with his wife, Noreen and has mostly returned to life as normal, he says.
+Keshena stayed in the hospital for about five days after surgery but regained the feeling and use of his limbs almost immediately.
+He lives independently with his wife, Noreen and has mostly returned to life as normal, he says.

 “I can’t articulate the full meaning of still being alive to tell you the truth,” Keshena says.
 “I know how lucky I am, and I owe it to my sister, my neighbor and everybody that was along the chain.
 I’m fortunate.
 Dr. Eckardt and his crew?
 I’m amazed.
 This guy is brilliant,” he says.